 The short answer is, the show is vaguely factual – emphasis on vaguely.
 Motorcycle club culture is a real thing, and here's how it differs from SOA.

 SAMCRO Kills Way More People Than Real Motorcycle Clubs

 SAMCRO — or Sons of Anarchy Motorcycle Club Redwoods Original — murders 153 people (175 if you count pre-club killings and murders carried out by excommunicated members) during the seven seasons of the show.

-To put it another way, "Gemma’s position in the club ain’t gonna happen – ever.
+"Gemma’s position in the club ain’t gonna happen – ever.
 She’d have been taken out back and 'corrected' halfway thru the first episode in the real world.
 And if she didn’t learn from that experience, it would have been repeated as necessary, until she finally learned or left."

-Women in motorcycle club culture are possessions more than anything and, if an "ol' lady" isn't married to a member, she's often treated like a prostitute.
+Women in motorcycle club culture are more often treated as possessions than anything, and if an "ol' lady" isn't married to a member, she's often treated like a prostitute.
 Even when she is married, she may still consider herself his "whore."

 There's a lot of accepted brutality directed at women in motorcycle clubs, too.
 Domestic violence does appear in Sons of Anarchy – notably when Clay Morrow beats Gemma Teller in season four – but in real life, it's much more intense.